OpenClaw pricing includes uptime, recovery, and operations.

 Managed pricing buys speed and stability

-GetClaw pricing packages hosted runtime, workspace controls, and a cleaner operational path so the buyer is not pricing only raw compute.
+GetClaw pricing packages hosted runtime, workspace controls, and a cleaner operational path so teams are not pricing only raw compute.

 Choose local if you are learning and can tolerate machine-bound uptime.